 And to think we had originally planned to just drive around the area.
 I shudder to think what we would have missed.

-- Read more about Pravcicka brana on the official Czech Tourism website and on the Pravčická brána website.
+- Read more about the national park and Pravcicka gate on the official Czech Tourism website and on the Pravčická brána website.

 - See more beautiful photos of the area in our Bohemian Switzerland photo gallery.